syncfusion-content/maui-docs/MAUI/Scheduler/load-on-demand.md

 ---
 layout: post
 title: Load appointments on demand in .NET MAUI Scheduler | Syncfusion
-description: Learn here all about to load appointments on demand from visible dates in Syncfusion .NET MAUI Scheduler (SfScheduler) control, its elements, and more.
+description: Learn here all about how to load appointments on demand from visible dates in Syncfusion .NET MAUI Scheduler (SfScheduler) control, its elements, and more.
 platform: maui
 control: SfScheduler
 documentation: ug